-Separation anxiety is when someone is afraid of being separated from a particular person, persons, or even a pet.
-While many people associate separation anxiety with children, adults can experience the condition as well.
+Separation anxiety is when someone is afraid of being apart from or losing a person or other attachment figure.
+While many people associate the condition with children, adults can experience the separation anxiety as well.

 Separation anxiety is an anxiety disorder.
 Other examples of anxiety disorders include agoraphobia and panic disorder.

-The American Psychiatric Association’s diagnostic manual for mental health conditions, the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), defines separation anxiety as when a person has several of the following symptoms:
+The American Psychiatric Association’s diagnostic manual for mental health conditions, the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), defines separation anxiety as when a person has several of the